SitecorePowerShell/Console/Documentation/Markdown/Invoke-ShellCommand.md

 ### -Item&nbsp; &lt;Item&gt;

-The item to be processed.
+The item to be sent to the command.

 <table>
     <thead></thead>